 So finally, we decided to use clamps for measurements, in order to always keep the same strength on the keys and have repeatable measurements.

 How to analyze an input impedance curve?

 The input impedance also gives informations on the timbre and the ease of play of the instrument.
 Usually, if, for a given fingering, the input impedance presents a lot of peaks whose frequency is a multiple of the playing frequency, then the played note will be enriched with higher harmonics (bright sound).
-The amplitude of resonance peaks and their quality factor can also indicates if a note will be easy or not to play.
+The amplitude of resonance peaks and their quality factor can also indicate if a note will be easy to play or not.
 Indeed, if the resonance peak that corresponds to a note has a low amplitude, the musician will need to blow more to play the note than if the peak has a larger amplitude.

 Eveno 2012 : Pauline Eveno: L’impédance d’entrée pour l’aide à la facture des instruments de musique à vent : mesures, modèles et lien avec les fréquences de jeu, Thèse de l'Université Paris 6, 2012

 Dalmont & Le Roux 2018: Jean-Pierre Dalmont et Jean-Christophe Le Roux: A new impedance sensor for wind instruments, The Journal of the Acoustical Society of America 123, 3014 (2008)